chaiwat20180/PowerShellAutoBarCode/README.md

 # PowerShellAutoBarCode
-PowerShellAutoBarCode is auto generate and saves images from barcode.tec-it.com to get value from txt files
+PowerShellAutoBarCode is auto generate and saves images from barcode.tec-it.com [ get value from txt files ]

 How to use?